-What do Surgical Technologists do?
+What does a Surgical Technologists do?

-Surgical technologists, sometimes called “scrub techs” are Allied Health Professionals who assist in surgical procedures under the supervision of surgeons and registered nurses.
+Surgical Technologists, sometimes called “scrub techs” are Allied Health Professionals who assist in surgical procedures under the supervision of surgeons and registered nurses.
 A surgical technologist provides surgical care to patients in a variety of settings.
 They possess expertise in theory and application of sterile and aseptic technique and combine the knowledge of anatomy, surgical procedures and implementation of tools and techniques to assist the surgeon in performance of invasive procedures.

-The surgical technologist is a member of the operating room team whose primary responsibilities are ensuring quality patient care during the operative procedure and maintining a sterile field.
+The surgical technologist is a member of the operating room team whose primary responsibilities are ensuring quality patient care during the operative procedure and maintaining a sterile field.
 The surgical technologist can perform a variety of functions depending on their work environment.
 They check supplies and equipment for the procedures, setting up sterile tables with instruments, supplies, equipment, and medications/solutions.
 They also perform appropriate counts with circulating nurses, drape the sterile field, and pass instruments to the surgeon and assistant during the procedure.
 Technologists must respond quickly and know the procedures well enough to have instruments ready for the surgeons.
-Afterwards, they prepare sterile dressings and clean instuments for terminal sterilization.
+Afterwards, they prepare sterile dressings and clean instruments for terminal sterilization.

 Types of Work Environments